 The Plasto family companies were established in 1927 and were made-up of parents, Tom and Cecilia Plasto, their children, Frank, Reg, Len, Bob, Theresa Hancock, Cecilia Thompson, and all their husbands and wives.
 However the family had hosted pubs in Sydney since the 1890s.

 Notable of the four Plasto brothers was Len.
 He took an active part in the advocacy of Sydney’s hotel industry, holding executive positions, including the presidency, on the powerful and politically persuasive forerunner of the Australian Hotel Association, known at the time as the United Liquor Victuallers Association.
 He held an executive position for over 40 years, and was regarded as one of the greatest authorities on beer in NSW.

 The hotelier educated hundreds of barmaids in the art of serving beer, and “Plasto-trained girls” reportedly had “little difficulty in securing jobs” behind the bar.

 A First World One serviceman, Len was an executive member of Ashfield sub-branch of the Returned Soldiers’ League.
 After the war, he was known for his advocacy work amongst the diggers.

 The Plasto brothers were amongst the most successful hoteliers in Sydney, purchasing head-leases of Sydney’s leading pubs from brewer, Tooth & Company.
 Their empire flourished, from the 1920s, hitting its peak in success during the early 1950s, until the last of their pubs were sold during the 1960s.

-Raised in their parents’ pubs, brothers, Reg, Len and Bob each held hotel licenses for over four decades.
+Raised in their parents’ pubs, brothers, Frank, Reg, Len and Bob held hotel licenses for over four decades.